 The organizational form of captives was a response to these frictions.
-Captives such as General Motors Acceptance Corp, founded in 1919, were vertically integrated into the manufacturer and better able to overcome informational frictions surrounding the value of car collateral.
-They knew, for example, the model release schedule well ahead of arm's-length lenders.
+Captives such as GMAC, founded in 1919, were vertically integrated into the manufacturer and better able to overcome informational frictions surrounding the value of car collateral.5 For example, they knew the model release schedule well ahead of arm's-length lenders.
 Vertically integrated captives were also less encumbered by moral objections to consumer spending on cars.
 On the dealer side of the transaction, captives often allowed the dealer to intermediate captive credit and earn additional markups.
-Captives became important sources of credit or floorplan financing for the dealer-a form of credit collateralized by the dealer's auto inventory.
-Captives thus relaxed financial constraints at both the dealership and consumer sides of the sales transaction.
+Captives became important sources of credit or floorplan financing for the dealer-a form of credit collateralized by the dealer's auto inventory.6 Captives thus relaxed financial constraints at both the dealership and consumer sides of the sales transaction.7

 The modern auto credit market is large because most new cars in the United States are bought on credit through either car loans or leasing.
-At its peak in 2006, auto credit was \$785 billion, accounting for 32 percent of consumer debt, and assets at GMAC, then the largest of the captive financiers, totaled around \$26 billion.
-Captive lessors are also often seen as providing credit to riskier borrowers (Barron, Chong, and Staten 2008; Einav, Jenkins, and Levin 2013).
-In 2006, the median FICO score for car buyers obtaining non-bank credit was 640, as opposed to 715 for buyers using bank credit.
+At its peak in 2006, auto credit was \$785 billion, accounting for 32% of consumer debt, and assets at GMAC, then the largest of the captive financiers, totaled around \$26 billion.
+Captive lessors are often seen as providing credit to riskier borrowers (Barron, Chong, and Staten 2008; Einay,

-&lt;sup>6 Import brands such as Toyota tend to rely more heavily on non-bank captives that are not vertically integrated.
-For example, existing non-bank lenders, such as World Omni Financial, created a dedicated subsidiary, Southeast Toyota Finance, in 1981, to help Toyota establish a foothold in the American market in key geographic regions.
+5. Import brands such as Toyota tend to rely more heavily on nonbank captives that are not vertically integrated.
+For example, existing nonbank lenders, such as World Omni Financial, created a dedicated subsidiary, Southeast Toyota Finance, in 1981, to help Toyota establish a foothold in the North American market in key geographic regions.
 Toyota Motor Credit was established only in 1982 and focuses on markets outside the Southeast (Kaisha 1988).

-These points are echoed by William C. Durant in announcing the formation of GMAC in a letter dated March 15, 1919: "The magnitude of the business has presented new problems in financing which the present banking facilities seem not to be elastic enough to overcome. . . .
+6. These points are echoed by William C. Durant in announcing the formation of GMAC in a letter dated March 15, 1919: "The magnitude of the business has presented new problems in financing which the present banking facilities seem not to be elastic enough to overcome....
 This fact leads us to the conclusion that the General Motors Corporation should lend its help to solve these problems.
 Hence the creation of General Motors Acceptance Corporation; and the function of that Company will be to supplement the local sources of accommodation to such extent as may be necessary to permit the fullest development of our dealers' business" (Sloan 1964, p.
 303).

-&lt;sup>8 Murfin and Pratt (2015) expand on these ideas within a theoretical model and provide evidence based on equipment leasing.
+7. Murfin and Pratt (2015) expand on these ideas within a theoretical model and provide evidence based on equipment leasing.